 - How do you communicate with my business?

 - How do you determine service level agreements (SLA)?

 - What’s your team’s internal process to ensure the SLA is met?

 Technology is crucial to your business, and you don’t have time to mess with the basics.
 The decision to engage an MSP is among the most critical an IT leader will make, and must be looked at objectively.
 Whether you’re looking to reduce costs, obtain enterprise-grade capabilities, reduce risk, or improve employee productivity, making the right partner selection will achieve better results and make better use of your resources.
 Teams who make the right decisions will achieve better business results and be able to focus on achieving their business goals.
 Those who don’t will be left behind.

-If you’re interested in evaluating a new MSP or how to get started shifting basic IT chores to a managed services partner, Join us on March 14, 2017 at 1:00 PM EST.
+If you’re interested in evaluating a new MSP or how to get started shifting basic IT chores to a managed services partner, check out our TechEx Webinar on Managed Services.